TutorialsLast Updated Aug 26, 20248 min read

 Conclusion

 Having security checks built into your build process adds so much value to your code.
 It is not enough that code works and is not buggy; you must also make sure that it cannot be compromised.
-A security-driven development process like this can be extended to other parts of your code that involve user interaction to prevent malicious users from taking advantage of vulnerabilities in your code.
+A security-driven development process like this can be extended to other parts of your code that involve user interaction to prevent malicious users from taking advantage of vulnerabilities.
 Encourage your team members to use these steps to prevent XSS attacks in their code, too.

 Happy coding!